vdwees/vdwees.github.io/7seg.markdown

 For best performance, ensure timer display is clean, well-lit and free of glare.
 If the timer screen is glossy, you might have better success when holding the camera at a slight angle.

+# Privacy
+This app needs access to your device's camera, but does not collect any data.
+All image-processing is on the device itself.

 # Limitations
 Computer vision is challenging, and some digital timer manufacturers seem to think that they